jhudsl/OTTR_Template/README.md

 This course is a part of an [ITCR training series](https://www.itcrtraining.org/) and was in part created from [this github template](https://github.com/jhudsl/ITCR_Course_Template).

-You can see the rendered course material here: {Link to rendered bookdown and/or to the Leanpub.}
+You can see the rendered course material here: {Link to rendered bookdown and/or to the Leanpub.
+Will look something like: https://jhudatascience.org/ITCR_{Course_Name}}

 If you would like to contribute to this course material, take a look at the [getting_started.md](./getting_started.md) to get started and/or contact us on the [ITCR training website](https://www.itcrtraining.org/join-us).

 ## About this course

 This course introduces {info on what this course introduces}

 ## Learning Objectives